Serita Frey

 Serita D. Frey is an American academic and ecologist, who serves as Professor of Environmental Science at the University of New Hampshire.
 Her research considers how human activities impact terrestrial ecosystems.

 Early life and education

 Frey studied ecology at Colorado State University.
 She was awarded a Colorado State Francis Clark Soil Biology Scholarship to study agricultural management practices and how they influence soil microorganisms.
 She moved to the University of Virginia for doctoral research, where she studied relationships between strains of rhizobium leguminosarum biovar phaseoli.

 Research and career

 Frey studies how anthropogenic stressors impact terrestrial ecosystems.
 She is particularly interested in soil biota (the composition of soil microbial communities) and nutrient cycling.
 Frey studies how humans have impacted climate change, invasive species and nitrogen deposition, and how this impacts soil and nutrients.
-She has conducted experiments at the Harvard Forest Long-term Ecological Research site.
+She has conducted experiments at the Harvard Forest Long-term Ecological Research site with a number of notable graduate students and postdocs including Adriana Romero-Olivares.

 Frey is one of the most highly cited ecologists in the world.
 She serves as Editor-in-Chief of Issues in Ecology.